helloredfox/qr_code_project/README.md

 ### Continued development

 This project doesn't have too many differences between a mobile and desktop design, but a mobile-first approach to web development will definitely be something I want to try and practice in the future.
+I could use CSS variables to reduce the number of times I coded the colors.
+I also think the semantic markup could be improved.
+As I was reviewing the HTML, I noticed that this qr code card could be independently distributable, and thus would be better suited to be in an article tag than a section tag.

 ## Author